THUMNLab/AutoGL/docs/docfile/tutorial/t_model.rst

 Model with sampling support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-AutoGL now support sampling training for large-scale dataset.
-Currently, node-wise sampling, layer-wise sampling and graph-wise sampling are supported for node classification.
+Towards efficient representation learning on large-scale graph, AutoGL currently support node classification using sampling techniques including node-wise sampling, layer-wise sampling, and graph-wise sampling.
 See more about sampling in :ref:`trainer`.

+In order to conduct node classification using sampling technique with your custom model, further adaptation and modification are generally required.
+According to the Message Passing mechanism of Graph Neural Network (GNN), numerous nodes in the multi-hop neighborhood of evaluation set or test set are potentially involved to evaluate the GNN model on large-scale graph dataset.
+As the representations for those numerous nodes are likely to occupy large amount of computational resource, the common forwarding process is generally infeasible for model evaluation on large-scale graph.
-If you want to use the corresponding sampling methods on your customized dataset, you may need to make further adaptation.
-Currently, sampling trainer only support **Sequential Model**, which means it only consists of a sequence of layers, with each layer taking a ``Data`` as an example.
-The Data has the same organization structure with ``torch_geometric.data.Data``, which contains keywords ``x``, ``edge_index`` and ``edge_weight`` for you to use.
+An iterative representation learning mechanism is a practical and feasible way to evaluate **Sequential Model**, which only consists of multiple sequential layers, with each layer taking a ``Data`` aggregate as input.
+The input ``Data`` has the same functionality with ``torch_geometric.data.Data``, which conventionally provides properties ``x``, ``edge_index``, and optional ``edge_weight``.

-You need to make your sampling ``model`` inherit from ``ClassificationSupportedSequentialModel``:
+If your custom model is composed of concatenated layers, you would better make your model inherit ``ClassificationSupportedSequentialModel`` to utilize the layer-wise representation learning mechanism to efficiently conduct representation learning for your custom sequential model.

 .. code-block:: python